Nov

 This thing about the potter and clay is why I initially thought the second half of Isaiah 41:25 pointed to the Son of man Jesus Christ, who is one with God the Father.

 But now, having learnt of the concept of the saints, an army of Christ, each soldier given god-like power, “the morning star” (ref.
 Revelation 2:26-29), I read the said verse to mean a particular saint.
-For after the reaping, every saint will be able to break a human the way a potter breaks a vessel of clay.
+For after the reaping, every saint will be able to break a human and possibly even an angel the way a potter breaks a vessel of clay.

 And he that overcometh, and keepeth my works unto the end, to him will I give power over the nations: And he shall rule them with a rod of iron; as the vessels of a potter shall they be broken to shivers: even as I received of my Father.
 And I will give him the morning star.
 He that hath an ear, let him hear what the Spirit saith unto the churches.